-Fig. 11.
+Fig. 12.
 Four automatic compositions created for 'ski story'.
 Red frames indicate incorrect scene items.

-Fig. 1 shows a beach vacation comic generated from our system.
+Fig. 1 shows a beach vacation comics generated with our system.
 The first row shows the input sketches where the same character is shown in the same color over different frames.
-The second row shows the generated comic-strip with our system (the top four automatic compositions of this example are included in the supplementary video).
+The second row shows the generated comic-strip (the top four automatic compositions of this example are included in the supplementary video).
 These frames closely match the semantic meaning of the sketch.
-Thanks to the head and cloth swapping technique, human characters appear consistent over different frames, although they are composed from images of different people.
+Thanks to the head and clothes swapping technique, human characters appear consistent over different frames, although they are composed from images of different people.
 However, there are still visible illumination artifacts since our method does not estimate lighting conditions.
 For example, the bodies have directional lighting, while the heads have uniform illumination.

-Fig. 12 provides two different personalized comics of the same story.
-These two comics are generated from the same sketch with different text label for the character ('man' vs. 'woman').
-The heads are provided by a male user and a female user respectively.
+Fig. 13 provides two different personalized comics of the same story.
+These two comic-strips are generated from the same sketch with different text labels: 'man' vs. 'woman', and male and female heads respectively.
 This example shows that our system can achieve personalized stylization.
-The top four automatic compositions of the male version are also provided at Fig. 11.
+The top four automatic compositions of the male version are also provided at Fig. 12.
 One of them does not have any incorrect items, and needs only manual refinement of the segmentation details.
-More comic-strips are provided in Fig. 13.
+More comic-strips are provided in Fig. 14.
 There are still a few inconsistencies in some results, despite our swapping technique.
-For example, a character in the last two frames of the tiger example has inconsistent cloth (change from suits to jackets), as our limited cloth types does not distinguish between suits and jackets.
+For example, a character in the last two frames of the tiger example has inconsistent clothing, as our limited clothes types does not distinguish between suits and jackets.
 The image components used for these compositions are provided in the supplementary files.